 - Increase number of users: If you have already given real-time pacing/think time and response time is also meeting your requirement; still achieving less TPS then you have to increase the number of users regardless user count is not given in the NFR.

 Merging of TPS Graph with others

-- With Throughput Graph: Ideally, transactions per second graph should be followed by a throughput graph.
-If it is not the case then you need to check error or network latency graph.
+- With Throughput Graph: Ideally, the transactions per second graph should be followed by a throughput graph.
+If it is not the case then you need to check the error or network latency graph.
 Before concluding the result, consult other graphs too.